-NOTE: AUTO mode is recommended for use on single zone applications only.
-Using AUTO changeover on multi-zone applications could set an indoor unit to STANDBY mode, indicated by two dashes (--) on the display, which turns the indoor unit off until all the indoor units are in the same mode; either COOLING or HEATING.

-NOTE: HEATING is the system's priority mode.
+NOTE: AUTO mode is recommended for use on single zone applications ONLY.
+Using AUTO CHANGEOVER on multizone applications could set an indoor unit to STANDBY mode, indicated with two dashes (--) on the display, which will turn off the indoor unit until all the indoor units are in the same mode (COOLING or HEATING).
+HEATING is the system's priority mode.
 Simultaneous HEATING and COOLING is not allowed.